This blog discusses ideas and concepts that I am currently thinking about for my book on Hyponoetics as an integral philosophy of mind and matter.

 Ex omnibus supra dictis clare apparet nos multa percipere et notiones universales formare I° ex singularibus nobis per sensus mutilate, confuse et sine ordine ad intellectum repræsentatis (vide corollarium propositionis 29 hujus) et ideo tales perceptiones cognitionem ab experientia vaga vocare consuevi.
 II° ex signis exempli gratia ex eo quod auditis aut lectis quibusdam verbis rerum recordemur et earum quasdam ideas formemus similes iis per quas res imaginamur (vide scholium propositionis 18 hujus).
 Utrumque hunc res contemplandi modum cognitionem primi generis , opinionem vel imaginationem in posterum vocabo.
 III° denique ex eo quod notiones communes rerumque proprietatum ideas adæquatas habemus (vide corollarium propositionis 38 et propositionem 39 cum ejus corollario et propositionem 40 hujus) atque hunc rationem et secundi generis cognitionem vocabo.
 Præter hæc duo cognitionis genera datur, ut in sequentibus ostendam, aliud tertium quod scientiam intuitivam vocabimus.
 Atque hoc cognoscendi genus procedit ab adæquata idea essentiæ formalis quorundam Dei attributorum ad adæquatam cognitionem essentiæ rerum.

 [Ethica, pars II, prop.
-XL, scholium II]
+XL, scholium II](From all that has been said above it is clear, that we, in many cases, perceive and form our general notions :— (1.)
+From particular things represented to our intellect fragmentarily, confusedly, and without order through our senses (II. xxix.
+Coroll.) ; I have settled to call such perceptions by the name of knowledge from the mere suggestions of experience.[3]
+(2.)
+From symbols, e.g., from the fact of having read or heard certain words we remember things and form certain ideas concerning them, similar to those through which we imagine things (II. xviii. note).
+I shall call both these ways of regarding things knowledge of the first kind, opinion, or imagination.
+(3.)
+From the fact that we have notions common to all men, and adequate ideas of the properties of things (II. xxxviii.
+Coroll., xxxix. and Coroll. and xl.) ; this I call reason and knowledge of the second kind.
+Besides these two kinds of knowledge, there is, as I will hereafter show, a third kind of knowledge, which we will call intuitive knowledge.
+This kind of knowledge proceeds from an adequate idea of the absolute essence of certain attributes of God to the adequate knowledge of the essence of things.)

 The third kind of knowledge, scientia intuitiva or intuitive knowledge, has been interpreted by commentators in different ways.
 It is a knowledge superior to reason by which reality is grasped adequately in one comprehensive act of vision.
 It is not a mystical knowledge but the knowledge of the essence of particular things.
 It follows from the second kind of knowledge, reason.
 Reason, however, abstracts from particular things and derives common notions and concepts.